 Hawaiian regional and global buffet.
 Open for breakfast and dinner.

 Know for tasty and plentiful buffet meals, Makahiki should be on your Aulani agenda at least once during your stay.
-If buffets aren’t your cup of tea, no worry … a la carte options are available at both mealtimes.
-Breakfast is a popular character meal with Minnie, Mickey, and Goofy in attendance along with fun play for the kids.
+Breakfast is a popular character buffet with Minnie, Mickey, and Goofy in attendance along with fun play for the kids.
 Don’t miss the French toast with coconut syrup or the traditional Hawaiian breakfast, loco moco!
-For dinner, massive feasts with a variety of global food reflect the essence of the Islands as the restaurant’s ambience changes, along with the setting sun, with lighting turning from rose to indigo.
-And on Sunday, Tuesday and Thursday evenings join Aulani's beloved "Uncle" and some favorite Disney Characters for a musical song and story revue.
+For dinner, massive buffet feasts with a variety of global food reflect the essence of the Islands as the restaurant’s ambience changes, along with the setting sun, with lighting turning from rose to indigo.
+And on Sunday, Monday and Thursday evenings join Aulani's beloved "Uncle" and some favorite Disney Characters for a musical song and story revue.

 Stay in your swimwear and have meals and snacks delivered to you at either the pool or beach area.